fairanswers/fss16joe/project/MapExplore/README.md

 ```

 #Phase 6 - More Realistic Terrains
+Done 11/14

-Be able to save and load maps and terrains.
+Be able to save and load agents, maps and terrains.

-Separate executable with cmd line options for tests.
+Get some maps of paint ball arenas.
+Load them and have the agent run around.

 Better visibility (currently hard coded to 1)

-Take friction into account when planning routes.

-Get some maps of paintball arenas, battlefields (Fulda gap, Hunger Games)and see how they do.

 # Phase 7 - Abstracting Wants and Needs

 Differentiate between Actor and Physical models

 * Actor is overall direction
 * Physical takes into account terrain

 This may be a case where we are able to use state (FSM) to give precedence to one model over the other.
-States could be explore, primary direction, obstacle following,
+States could be explore, bored, obstacle following

 #Phase 8 - Format the output for analysis

+Separate executable with cmd line options for tests.

 Review all the variables and make them scriptable from cmd line.